Getting the most from your search

 The ResourceSpace search feature is a very powerful tool and if used effectively can quickly lead you to the resources you want.
 Metadata field searching allows users to start with a broad search, returning a large number of resources, and very simply refine that search to find the best materials for them.

 - Search "elephant" - Asian and African elephant images are found

-Searching is not case sensitive within ResourceSpace but combinations can be, particularly when using the Special Search Terms.
+Searching by metadata is not case sensitive within ResourceSpace, however, combination searches can be, particularly when using the special search terms.
 Make sure you check your search syntax carefully.